jbisits/jbisits.github.io/_pages/about.md

   overlay_color: "#333"
 ---

-For more information about my work and education to date please see my [CV][cv-pdf]
+For more information about my work and education to date please see my [CV][cv-pdf].

 ## Education